 Here’s a list of the ingredients we don’t include in our skincare line because they’re more trouble than they’re worth!

-Formed from petroleum and plant sources such as coconut and palm oil, SLS (Sodium Lauryl Sulfate) or SLE (Sodium Laureth Sulfate) are used in many beauty products to create a lathering effect.
+Formed from petroleum and plant sources such as palm oil, SLS (Sodium Lauryl Sulfate) or SLE (Sodium Laureth Sulfate) are used in many beauty products to create a lathering effect.
 This gives us the illusion of being cleaned.